-It is pretty common for clients to ask me about the US trademark registration process and what they can expect once their trademark application is filed.
+It’s pretty common for clients to ask me about the US trademark registration process and what they can expect once their trademark application is filed.
 Although the road to registration can be quite bumpy at times, the good news is that the US trademark registration process is relatively straightforward for most people.

 At this point in the US trademark registration process, two things can happen.
 If the trademark examining attorney finds nothing that would bar federal registration of your trademark, then your trademark application will be approved for publication.
-On the other hand, if the trademark examining attorney refuses registration of your trademark, you will receive a trademark office action explaining why your trademark application wasn’t approved for publication.
+On the other hand, if the trademark examining attorney refuses registration of your trademark, you’ll receive a trademark office action explaining why your trademark application wasn’t approved for publication.
 In order to prevent your trademark application from going abandoned, you must file a response by the deadline stated in the office action.
-If you are able to successfully overcome all of the issues raised in the office action, then the trademark examining attorney will approve your application for publication.
+If you’re able to successfully overcome all of the issues raised in the office action, then the trademark examining attorney will approve your application for publication.
 If not, your options would be to file a trademark appeal with the Trademark Trial and Appeal Board (TTAB), or simply allow your application to go abandoned.

 Once your trademark is published for opposition, anybody throughout the entire world can file a trademark opposition against your application if they believe they’ll be harmed by the registration of your trademark.
 If an opposition is filed within the 30-day publication period, then action on your trademark application will be suspended (put on hold) until the opposition is resolved.
 This could take weeks, months, or even years.